Zac Walker

 Improved Windows-on-Arm for developers.

-Wrote the Windows-on-Arm64 backend for the GNU toolchain, actively engaging with upstream and downstream open-source compiler communities as a member developer on Linaro's compiler team.
-Along the way I gained a solid understanding of the Arm architecture, and trained and coached developers on Arm and Qualcomm hardware across GPU, SIMD, CPU and NPU/DSP.
+Wrote the Windows-on-Arm64 backend for the GNU toolchain, working closely with the upstream and downstream open-source compiler communities as a member developer on Linaro's compiler team.
+Along the way I got a solid grasp of the Arm architecture, and trained and coached developers on Arm and Qualcomm hardware across GPU, SIMD, CPU and NPU/DSP.

 3. 2020